IT-BAER/nc-iframewidget/README.md

 </div>

+The iFrame Widget provides both admin/public and personal configuration options, allowing administrators to set up shared widgets for all users while enabling individual users to create their own personalized widgets.

 ## ⚙️ Configuration

+### 👥 Admin/Public Widget Settings

-Access the widget settings from:
+Access the administrator settings from:

 1. Settings → Administration → iFrame Widget
 2. Configure the following options: